-At Virta Headquarters, we currently have two V2G charging stations in use.
-These stations are located in the office building garage, next to regular, publicly available smart charging points.
+At Virta HQ, we currently have seven V2G charging stations in use.
+These stations are located in the office building garage, next to regular, publicly available smart charging stations.

 When the V2G station is discharging, the electricity here at Virta HQ transfers directly to the nearby car batteries charging at the regular stations — they are the nearest locations where the electrical demand is continuous.